iDevil777/magisk-module-template/README.md

 ## Instructions
 1. Flash in Magisk Manager or TWRP
 2. Reboot
-3. Comment on XDA to share your experience
+3. Comment on 4PDA to share your experience